Dental Bridge Procedure in Lincoln, Nebraska

 You’re probably wondering, “What is a dental bridge?”
 This is an important question to ask, as dental bridges are one of the most commonly used dental techniques in modern dentistry.
 If you have missing teeth, it’s likely you may need a bridge.

-At Preserve Family Dentistry, we want to make sure you’re comfortable and confident going into any procedure.
+At Preserve Family Dentistry, our Lincoln dentist wants to make sure you’re comfortable and confident going into any procedure.
 That’s why we’ve made it a primary goal to open discussion with every patient.
 We’ve found that an easy solution for nervous and anxious patients is to talk openly about the procedure and any concerns.
 We also have a handful of other options to help you feel comfortable.
 You can find these below.
 But first, you may still be asking yourself: What is a dental bridge?